matomo-org/developer-documentation/docs/generated/master/Piwik/Filesystem.md

 Filesystem
 ==========

-Contains helper functions that involve the filesystem.
+Contains helper functions that deal with the filesystem.

 Methods
 -------